Live website testing with Maze allows your team to run usability tests to understand how users are interacting with your live websites.

 Install the Maze tracking code on your website

-In order to enable usability testing on your live website, you’ll need to install a code snippet that enables this feature to run on your website.
+In order to enable usability testing on your live website, you’ll need to install a unique code snippet that enables this feature to run on your website.

 You’ll also be prompted to follow these steps from your draft maze if you haven’t added the code to your URL’s domain yet when creating a live website testing block.